stargate-bukkit/Stargate-Bukkit/README.md

 # Permissions

 ```
-stargate.use -- Allow use of all gates linking to any world in any network (Override ALL network/world permissions.
+stargate.use -- Allow use of all Stargates linking to any world in any network (Override ALL network/world permissions.
 Set to false to use network/world specific permissions)
-  stargate.world -- Allow use of gates linking to any world
+  stargate.world -- Allow use of Stargates linking to any world
-    stargate.world.{world} -- Allow use of gates with a destination in {world}.
+    stargate.world.{world} -- Allow use of Stargates with a destination in {world}.
 Set to false to disallow use.
-  stargate.network -- Allow use of gates on all networks
+  stargate.network -- Allow use of Stargates on all networks
-    stargate.network.{network} -- Allow use of all gates in {network}.
+    stargate.network.{network} -- Allow use of all Stargates in {network}.
+Set to false to disallow use.
+  stargate.server -- Allow use of Stargates going to all servers
+    stargate.server.{server} -- Allow usee of all Stargates going to {server}.
 Set to false to disallow use.

 stargate.option -- Allow use of all options
   stargate.option.hidden -- Allow use of 'H'idden
   stargate.option.alwayson -- Allow use of 'A'lways-On